HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Sudo Hijacking

-If you know that a **user usually connects to a machine and uses `sudo`** to escalate privileges and you got a shell within that user context, you can **create a new sudo executable** that will execute your code as root and then the users command.
-Then, **modify the $PATH** of the user context (for example adding the new path in .bash\_profile) so we the user executed sudo, your sudo executable is executed.
+If you know that a **user usually connects to a machine and uses `sudo`** to escalate privileges and you got a shell within that user context, you can **create a new sudo executable** that will execute your code as root and then the user's command.
+Then, **modify the $PATH** of the user context (for example adding the new path in .bash\_profile) so when the user executes sudo, your sudo executable is executed.

 Note that if the user uses a different shell (not bash) you will need to modify other files to add the new path.
 For example[ sudo-piggyback](https://github.com/APTy/sudo-piggyback) modifies `~/.bashrc`, `~/.zshrc`, `~/.bash_profile`.
 You can find another example in [bashdoor.py](https://github.com/n00py/pOSt-eX/blob/master/empire\_modules/bashdoor.py)